-- Known as: Black Rhino, Black Rhinoceros, Hook-lipped Rhinoceros.
+- Known as: Black Rhino, Black Rhinoceros, or Hook-lipped Rhinoceros.

 - Estimated numbers left in the wild: Around 3600.

-Black rhinos have poor eyesight and are rely heavily on their sense of smell and acute hearing to alert them to the presence of predators.
+Rhinos have poor eyesight and rely heavily on their sense of smell and acute hearing to alert them to the presence of predators.
 Even though they look slow, they are extremely fast and agile, with a top speed of more than 50 km/hr.

 See Related: Indian Rhino

-Black rhinos are not very territorial species and often travel in and out of other rhino territories.
-Their home ranges will vary from season to season and are dependent on availability of food and water.
+These animals are very territorial species and often travel in and out of other rhino territories.
+Their home ranges will vary from season to season and are dependent on the availability of food and water.